eag1ex/gnc/readme.md

 ```

 - `opt.scopedRefMaxLength`: Each propsRef is converted to a string via JSON.stringify > utf8/base64.
 If provided method/function properties are too large you can set a limit.
-Since Each ref is an object property, so it is not recommended to keep then large!
+Since Each ref is an object property, so it is not recommended to keep them large!
 Default is set to 100 when not set, or less then 10!

 - `opt.storeType:string`: two types are available `GLOBAL`: Uses node `global.GNC={}` variable to store your cache, this way every time your re-initiate the class module in the same node process your data still remains. `LOCAL`: only exists in current class instance.